waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 7:** Pidgey, Vulpix, Koffing, Jigglypuff

 # VI.
 Tool & Agent Improvement Log

+## Implemented Tools & Agents
-- **exploration_planner:** Created an agent to generate optimal routes for speaking to all unvisited NPCs in a city.
+- **exploration_planner:** Agent to generate optimal routes for speaking to all unvisited NPCs in a city.
-- **Consolidated Agent Ideas:**
+- **navigation_assistant:** Agent to analyze pathfinder failure reasons (e.g., 'cuttable tree', 'water') and suggest the required HM or action.
+- **type_advantage_checker:** Computational tool to find the best type advantage against an opponent.

+## Consolidated Agent Ideas
 - `navigation_debugger`: Analyze failed pathing attempts and suggest alternative strategies or map-based reasons for failure.
-  - `navigation_assistant`: Analyze pathfinder failure reasons (e.g., 'cuttable tree', 'water') and suggest the required HM or action.
 - `trainer_predictor`: Predict likely Pokémon types for a given trainer class to assist in pre-battle party optimization.
+- `battle_log_analyzer`: Could analyze a series of battle logs to identify patterns in an opponent's move choices or switching strategy, providing predictive insights for future rematches.

 # VII.
 Archived Discoveries & Confirmations